 Log in into MySQL and create a new database:

 CREATE DATABASE wiki;

-Now download and install the table schema from my gist.
-There is an official mediawiki table layout, which however had errors, like
+Now download and install the table schema from the official mediawiki table:

 And finally import the actual Wikipedia data:

 bunzip2 -c enwiki-latest-pages-articles-multistream.xml.bz2 | \ java -jar mwdumper.jar --format=sql:1.25 | mysql wiki

 Finally you can remove enwiki-latest-pages-articles-multistream.xml.bz2 to clean up: